anywhichway/josedb/README.md

 keys from a local file (perhaps a thumbdrive).
 Keys can be exported as a JSON file containing PEM keys or as a JSON file containing `JOSE` encrypted keys.

-By convention the database name is the same as the `issuer`.
+By convention, the database name is the same as the `issuer`.
 The `issuer` is required for all databases.
 The `issuer` is used to identify the signer of the data.
 Most people use an email address or the first part of a three part hostname.

 `forwardTo` must be at least one element long and must be a KV store that supports `get`, `set`, and `remove` methods or declare a `forwardingMap`.